- 1 Things to know about Jaipur

-Jaipur – The capital and the largest city of India’s desert state of Rajasthan.
+Jaipur in 48 hrs – The capital and the largest city of India’s desert state of Rajasthan.
 The city has retained its flair for royalty and is one of the visited cities of India when it comes to Tourism.

 The City of Jaipur was designed in the 18th-century by Maharaja Jai Singh and named after him.
 The old city reflects royalty with numerous royal palaces, gardens and pavilions and street designed for parade routes flanked by bazaars.